gineshkumar/goldmark-atlassianwikirenderer/README.md

 # goldmark-atlassianwikirenderer

-goldmark-atlassianwikirenderer is a renderer for goldmark that allows rendering to [Atlassian Wiki Renderer](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all).
+goldmark-atlassianwikirenderer is a renderer for [goldmark](https://github.com/yuin/goldmark) that allows rendering to [Atlassian Wiki Formatting Notation](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all).

 # Usage